-- · an actual basis; - on an as adjusted basis, giving effect to the sale and issuance by us of 2,000,000 shares of our common stock in this offering, based upon the public offering price of \$120.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+an actual basis;

+• on an as adjusted basis, giving effect to the sale and issuance by us of shares of our common stock in this offering, based upon the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on, 2021, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

+The as adjusted information set forth in the table below is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.
 You should read this table together with our consolidated financial statements and related notes, and the sections titled "Selected Consolidated Financial and Other Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" that are included elsewhere in this prospectus.